DNNCommunity/DNNDocs/content/tutorials/server/smtp-servers/set-up-oauth-microsoft-365/index.md

 > [!WARNING]
 > To avoid errors with the authentication in step 5, make sure that the SSL settings are correct.
 It must be set on **ON**.
 * Personabar - Security - More - SSL Settings: Make sure that SSL Settings = **ON** (/images/scr-m365-oauth-sslsetting.png)
 * Personabar - Security - Login settings: Check the site administrator account.
-You need to use this e-mailaddress in M365, because the site administrator is the sender.
+You need to use this e-mail address in M365, because the site administrator is the sender.

 ## 2. Create a mailbox in M365 Exchange
 * Create a mailbox with a licence.
 Use the address of the site administrator.